build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 - [Install](https://docs.docker.com/get-docker/) and configure Docker.

 - A text editor.
-For this tutorial, we will use VS Code, but you use your preferred IDE.
+For this tutorial, we will use VS Code, but you can use your preferred IDE.

 - Check that sufficient quota is available for all required services.
 For example, this tutorial uses five Virtual Private Clouds (VPCs) and there is a default quota of five VPCs per Region.